dmatsanganis/Neo4J_High_Energy_Physics_Theory_Citation_Network/README.md

 ## High Energy Physics Theory Citation Network

-This GitHub repository contains the implementation of a property graph model and a Neo4j database for the High Energy Physics Theory Citation Network.
+This repository contains the implementation of a property graph model and a Neo4j database for the High Energy Physics Theory Citation Network.
 The dataset consists of articles, authors, journals, and citations between articles.

 ### Dataset